 Every edition of Lumiere brings new art forms to the city that for three days becomes an experimental ground for international artists combining light, music, and animation.
 It's a wonderful spectacle for the residents of Durham and thousands of visitors who come to see the festival.

-In January 2016, the festival debuted in London, stunning crowds with colourful light installations at Piccadilly, Grosvenor Square, and King's Cross.
+In 2015, the festival debuted in London, stunning crowds with colorful light installations at Piccadilly, Grosvenor Square, and King's Cross.
 The most famous installation illuminated the facade of Westminster Abbey.
 Large neon letters and circles in Trafalgar Square and in Leicester Square were also memorable.
 Lumiere London 2016 attracted 1.3 million visits over four nights.
 The 2018 edition has expanded the festival to over 50 light artworks in Fitzrovia, Mayfair, West End, Victoria, South Bank, and Waterloo.

 The light installations reimagine London’s architecture, transforming English capital into a dazzling nocturnal exhibition.
 This magic festival is free to attend and takes over the north and south banks of the river Thames.